-I saw the benefits of salary structures first hand from the start of my career, I just didn’t know it.
+I saw the benefits of pay structures first hand from the start of my career, I just didn’t know it.
 My first two years in the working world were spent at CA Technologies (a fortune 500 software company) in the Marketing Rotation Program.
-CA had salary structures and band levels built out, and gave all employees access to a system where we could look up where we fell in our band to visualize our career progression.
+CA had pay structures and band levels built out, and gave all employees access to a system where we could look up where we fell in our band to visualize our career progression.
 As a young professional with buoyant professional dreams, seeing this career path kept me engaged in a way that I couldn’t recognize at the time.

 My marketing rotation program colleagues were the same way.
 Every time we got together for a big team meeting we would discuss our life after the program and how we could move up within CA. With a goal in sight and a system showing us how to get there, we all finished out the program and excelled in each of our rotations.
 We were the first rotation program to graduate the entire incoming class – and a lot of this can be attributed to our level of engagement and our understanding of our employer’s compensation practices.

-Now, salary structures are created for a variety of reasons beyond facilitating employee engagement.
+Now, pay structures are created for a variety of reasons beyond facilitating employee engagement.
 New laws are always being established, companies always want to control their costs and internal spending, and they always want to attract the best possible talent to their organization.
 But the best candidates want to know that their career can progress inside your company.
 They don’t just want a job that they can do for a few years and then figure out their next move later.
-Salary structures help highlight career paths at your company for both employees and candidates.
+Pay structures help highlight career paths at your company for both employees and candidates.

 – rules and regulations regarding pay are always changing at both the federal and state level.
 When these laws change, HR needs to be informed so you can adjust your compensation practices accordingly.
 If a new law goes into effect or something changes from past legislation, you need to ensure you’re complying.
 Creating pay structures organizes your salaries in an effective way so that when new laws take effect, you can react quickly.

-Attracting new talent – having a structure in place gives you a way to easily create salary ranges for a new position using accurate data.
+A structure in place gives you a way to easily create salary ranges for a new position using accurate data.
 You can hire people in the lower half of the range to give them room to grow within the job, or hire someone at the top of the range that could get promoted soon.
 Either way, structures set your recruiting process up for success before it even starts.

-Highlighting career paths – this brings me back to the introduction.
 Structures let both internal employees and external candidates visualize a career path at your company.
 When employees can see what it takes to get them to the next pay grade, they’re more likely to be engaged in their work.
 On the other hand, when a prospective hire can see how they can advance their career within the organization, they have one less reason to say no to your offer.